wadayama/test_proj6/README.md

 This project implements a numerical experiment to verify the Central Limit Theorem using Python.
 The experiment generates sums of uniform random variables and analyzes their distribution to demonstrate the convergence to a normal distribution.

+The programgs in the repository was geneted by ** Calaude code **.
+This is a trial for generatic a program for scientific computing.

 ## Overview

 The Central Limit Theorem states that the sum of a large number of independent random variables approaches a normal distribution, regardless of the underlying distribution of the individual variables.
 This experiment demonstrates this principle using uniform random variables in the range [0,1].